 currency under the Empire: mothers were the first teachers of their children

 and therefore needed to be as educated as possible (Quintilian, Institutio

-matronal virtues; educated women were one of the few acceptable forms of family
+matronal virtues; possession of educated women was one of the few acceptable forms of family

 display.
-From that time, while their primary function remained the production
+While their primary function remained the production

 encouragement by their learned older husbands (e.g., Calpurnia, wife of Pliny